patrickrobrecht/extended-evaluation-for-statify/readme.txt

 * Feature: diagrams for all evaluations
 * Feature: download diagrams as PNG, JPG, PDF or SVG

-= 1.3.1 =
-* Bugfix: Capability *see_statify_evaluation* for access to the menu pages

-= 1.3 =
-* Enhancement: Dashboard with monthly evaluation and tabs for daily views
-* Enhancement: Content page now with tabs for most popular content and all post types

-= 1.2 =
-* Enhancement: Text domain *extended-evaluation-for-statify* for localization

-= 1.1 =
-* Feature: Own capability for access to the evaluation pages.
-* Enhancement: Menu page now before Design page and not at the very end.
-* Bugfix: fixed *All content* link on the dashboard page

-= 1.0 =
-* Feature: show views per day / month / year
-* Feature: show most popular content (title, url, post type and views)
-* Feature: show views per post/page/custom post type (title, url and views)
-* Feature: show referrer statistics (domain and views)
-* Feature: export all statistics listed above as csv files

 == Upgrade Notice ==